Street racing: Greece

 Until the mid-1990s, the Greek police did not interfere in street racing; there have been reports of police officers taking part or spectating in them.
 That was about to change when Greek TV channel, Mega, showed a car crash in Limanakia.
 This completely changed street racing culture in Greece, as the police were forced to crack down on street racing.
-For that reason a police unit called Sigma squad was created in 1995 which drove high-end sports cars like the BMW M3, the Audi RS2 and the Porsche 930 turbo.
+For that reason a police unit called Sigma squad was created in 1995 which drove high-end sports cars like the BMW M3, the Audi RS2 and the Porsche 930 Turbo.
 The unit was dissolved in 2005 after various crashes and lack of funding.

-The lack of race tracks (especially outside of Athens) and the massive popularity of cars and motorbikes are the main reasons why street racing is so popular.
+The lack of race tracks (especially outside of Athens) and the massive popularity of cars and motorcycles are the main reasons why street racing is so popular.

-Popular cars street racers use are the Citroen Saxo/Peugeot 106, Honda Civic, Volkswagen Golf, Seat Cupra and BMW 3 SERIES.A lot of people, especially those that are under the age of 18, street race using their modified underbone motorcycles.
+Popular cars street racers use are the Citroen Saxo/Peugeot 106, Honda Civic, Volkswagen Golf, Seat Cupra and BMW 3 Series.
+A lot of people, especially those that are under the age of 18, street race using their modified underbone motorcycles.

-Even after decline because of the economic crisis, street racing continues to be popular in Greece.
+Even after decline because of the economic crisis, rising petrol prices and increasing police presence, street racing continues to be popular in Greece.